Children's Hospital is part of the UPMC family.

 Children's Hospital is ranked One of America's Best Children's Hospitals.

 Adolescence in itself is a stressful developmental process even for physically healthy teens.
 Chronic intestinal illness occurring during adolescence further complicates adolescent development.
 The chronic intestinal disorder, treatment requirements, hospitalization, and intestinal transplant surgery (when necessary) all intensify concerns about physical appearance, interfere with the process of gaining independence, and disrupt changing relationships with parents and friends.
-Also, adolescent developmental issues complicate a teen's transition toward taking responsibility for managing his or her illness and learning to comply with recommended treatment.
+Also, adolescent developmental issues complicate a teen's transition toward taking responsibility for managing his or her illness and learning to comply with recommended post-operative treatment.

 Adolescents who are faced with acute or chronic intestinal illness are more likely to experience increased concerns and fears when their illness or healthcare needs conflict with the following normal developmental issues: